Acceptance And Commitment Therapy (ACT) For One’s Thoughts & Values

 A meaningful life occurs when one behaves in a valued direction, according to their core beliefs.

-Seeing oneself as a constant and stable observer of thoughts is psychologically healthy and can promote a healthy normality for everyday life.
-This is often referred to as the transcendent sense of self.
+One core principle of this therapy is that seeing oneself as a constant and stable observer of thoughts is psychologically healthy and can promote a healthy normality for everyday life.
+This is often referred to as the transcendent sense of self or self-as-context.

-Being committed to valued behavior in the face of negative feelings can promote success and wellbeing.
+Committed action or being committed to valued behavior in the face of negative feelings can promote success, new acceptance, and well-being.

-Rational emotive therapy uses many of these same principles, though it is considered a second wave therapy.
+Rational emotive therapy uses many of these same principles, though it is considered a second-wave therapy.
+Rational emotive therapy is another form of cognitive behavioral therapy that helps challenge irrational beliefs and difficult thoughts that lead to maladaptive behavior and emotional distress.

 Who are good candidates for acceptance and commitment therapy?

 ACT has received empirical support from many randomized trials as well as a recent systematic review to treat a wide range of mental health challenges and conditions for people of many different backgrounds, including LGBTQ+ individuals.
+Despite promising results, more research is needed to understand its mechanisms, context, process, and efficacy on other populations and physical conditions.
 Generally, people who are open to ACT principles and experiential exercises that involve facing one’s feelings and who struggle with self-criticism, negative self-talk, and/or emotional regulation are often good candidates for acceptance and commitment therapy.
-To learn more about ACT, there are many books dedicated to the subject, including the Harbinger self help workbook entitled The Acceptance and Commitment Therapy Skills Workbook: Cope With Emotional Pain, Connect with What Matters, and Transform Your Life.
+To learn more about ACT, there are many books dedicated to the subject, including the Harbinger self-help workbook entitled The Acceptance and Commitment Therapy Skills Workbook: Cope With Emotional Pain, Connect with What Matters, and Transform Your Life.
+Individuals may consult a licensed therapist to learn more about the context of ACT and how it is used.
+If you’re looking for an ACT therapist or practitioner, you may try referral sources such as the Association for Contextual Behavioral Science (ACBS) or the Association for Behavioral and Cognitive Therapies (ABCT).

 - Previous Article